wanhive/hub/docs/INSTALL.md

 ### Clustering (optional)

 Overlay hubs can form a p2p cluster.
-Publish-subscribe-based multicasting is automatically disabled on clustering.
+A cluster doesn't support the publish-subscribe-based multicasting.

 1. Enable message forwarding in the configuration file(s).
 2. Set the *OVERLAY/connectToOverlay* option to *TRUE* in the configuration file(s).